angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 `minBufferPx` and `addBufferPx` like the autosize strategy**

 ### Scrolling over items with different sizes
-If you're scrolling over a list of items with different sizes, you can use the `AutoSizeVirtualScrollStrategy`.
+When the items have different or unknown sizes, you can use the `AutoSizeVirtualScrollStrategy`.
 This can be added to your viewport by using the `autosize` directive.

 ```html
 <cdk-virtual-scroll-viewport autosize>